Home For providers Important Information Find a form Contact Us

 1300 113 113Member login

-Ambulance cover is available on most Health Partners’ covers.
-There are two types of cover: Full Ambulance and Emergency Ambulance.
+Ambulance cover is available on ALL Health Partners’ covers.
+There are two types of cover: Non-Emergency Ambulance and Emergency Ambulance.

-If Full Ambulance is included in your cover, you will be covered in full if you call an ambulance – regardless of whether the service is classed as emergency or non-emergency.
+If non-emergency Ambulance is included in your cover, you will be covered in full if you call an ambulance – regardless of whether the service is classed as emergency or not.

-If Emergency Ambulance is included in your cover, you will be covered for ambulance services that are deemed or classed as ‘emergency’ only, up to the limit specified on your policy.
-See your cover details for information
+If Emergency Ambulance is included in your cover, you will be covered in full for ambulance services that are deemed or classed as ‘emergency’ only.

 Forms are available at Health Partners locations or click here to download.